 But she’ll save all that until after her song.

-Now, the song begins, but Donna barely gets started with her grand plan before she drunkenly fumbles “Only You” into “Lonely You,” and suddenly, she can’t fend off the pain anymore of all her failures, especially the sight in her mind’s eye of all the men (including Josh) she thought would be her everything.
+Now, the song begins, but Donna barely gets started before she drunkenly fumbles “Only You” into “Lonely You,” and suddenly, she can’t fend off the pain anymore of all her failures, especially the sight in her mind’s eye of all the men (including Josh) whom she thought would be her everything.

-All her heartaches and bitter disappointments flood forth and, as tears spring to her eyes, Donna Franklin, without a trace of sarcasm, sings her heart out.
+All her bitter heartaches flood forth and, as tears spring to her eyes, Donna Franklin, without a trace of sarcasm, sings her heart out.